From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: TQC in the disordered ITF model

 \section{TQC in the disordered ITF model}

 The phenomenon of QTTSB can be characterized through the temporal evolution of the magnetizations $m^{x,y,z}=\langle\hat{\sigma}^{x,y,z}\rangle$.
-While quasienergy level statistics are typically employed to investigate the thermalization phase transition in many-body systems, as noted in reference \cite{r8}, our quasiperiodically driven system presents challenges in defining the Floquet operator and quasienergies.
-Consequently, we focus on analyzing the time evolution of the magnetizations.
+While quasienergy level statistics are typically employed to investigate the thermalization phase transition in periodic systems, as noted in \cite{r8}, our quasiperiodic system presents challenges in defining the Floquet operator and quasienergies.
+In quasiperiodic systems, the absence of discrete TTS hinder the application of stroboscopic simplifications.
+Consequently, it is necessary to analyze the system's dynamics through the time evolution operator $U(t)=\mathcal{T}\exp(-i \int_0^t H(t') dt' )$, where $\mathcal{T}$ denotes time-ordering, and $H(t')$ is the quasiperiodic Hamiltonian, given by Eq. (\ref{Eq:ITF-Hamiltonian-quasi}).

 For a chain of length $L=10$ with periodic boundary conditions, we employ exact diagonalization to compute the magnetization dynamics governed by the Hamiltonian presented in Eq. \eqref{Eq:ITF-Hamiltonian-quasi}.
-The frequencies are fixed at $\omega=1$ and $\Omega=\sqrt{2}/4$, while the exchange couplings $J_i$ are randomly selected form the interval $[J/2, 3J/2]$, and the transverse fields $h_{i}$ are drawn from the interval $[0, h]$.
+The frequencies are fixed at $\omega=1$ ($T=2\pi$) and $\Omega=\sqrt{2}/4$, while the exchange couplings $J_i$ are randomly selected form the interval $[J/2, 3J/2]$, and the transverse fields $h_i$ are drawn from the interval $[0, h]$.
 The magnetization data are sampled at a time step of $\frac{T}{200}$.

-The evolution of the magnetizations $m^{x,y,z}$ is initiated from the initial state $|\psi_0\rangle=\otimes_i^L[|\uparrow_i\rangle+|\downarrow_i\rangle]$.
-By averaging over 200 random realizations, we obtain the time dependence of the magnetizations $m^{x,y,z}$ over a time window of $100T$.
-The results, depicted in FIG. \ref{Fig:magnetization-quasi}, reveal that when $\bar{J}\gg \bar{h}$, the subharmonic response is evident in the Fourier decomposition of the drive as expressed in Eq. \eqref{Eq:quasi-Hamiltonian-drive-expansion}.
+The evolution of the magnetizations are initiated from the initial state $|\psi_0\rangle=\otimes_i^L[|\uparrow_i\rangle+|\downarrow_i\rangle]$.
+By averaging over 200 random realizations, we obtain the time dependence of the magnetizations over a time window of $100 T$.
+The results, depicted in FIG. \ref{Fig:magnetization-quasi}, reveal that when $J\gg h$ the subharmonic response is evident in the Fourier decomposition of the drive as expressed in Eq. \eqref{Eq:quasi-Hamiltonian-drive-expansion}.
 This response distinctly indicates QTTSB, characterized by sharp peaks at $k\frac{\omega}{2}\pm\Omega$ for odd integer $k$.

+The magnetization amplitude exhibits a smooth decline punctuated by temporal plateaus (see the envelope in Fig.~\ref{Fig:magnetization-quasi}).
+This behavior, which arises from the transverse field in the Ising chain, contrasts with that of a chain subjected to a longitudinal field, where the magnetization remains relatively stable over comparable timescales \cite{FTS}.
+The observed decay of the envelope indicates that the stability of the TQC is limited; over sufficiently long times, the system heats up and approaches an infinite-temperature state \cite{dumitrescu2018, pre13, zhao2021}.
+This thermalization results from the quasiperiodic driving and occurs after a characteristic prethermal time, $t_{\mathrm{th}}$, which depends on the driving parameters \cite{dumitrescu2018}.